swcarpentry/sql-novice-survey/_episodes/09-create.md

 {: .sql}

-Be careful to not forget the `WHERE` clause or the update statement will modify *all* of the records in the database.
+Be careful to not forget the `WHERE` clause or the update statement will modify *all* of the records in the table.

 Deleting records can be a bit trickier, because we have to ensure that the database remains internally consistent.